CS-433/ML4Science-PPP-wusiidiisii/README.md

-# ML Project: Probe Position Prediction
+# ML Project: Probe Posture Prediction
+ML4sciences project instructed by Jean-Baptiste Cordonnier about Probe Posture Prediction!

 ### Motivation and design

-Instead of using the traditional way, namely, the simple stereo or horizontal stereo, to recover the 3D structure of a scene from two 2D images, we perfer to obtain the 3D object position directly from 2D images with Machine Learning methods. <br>
+Instead of using the traditional way, namely, the simple stereo or horizontal stereo, to recover the 3D structure of a scene from two 2D images, we perfer to obtain the 3D object posture directly from 2D images with Machine Learning methods. <br>
 The project is divided into two stages.

 1. Generate ourselves training dataset with the python library *Kubric*.